 Randy Norton (Tenor)

 Music has played a huge part in Randy’s life for as long as he can remember.
 In elementary and high school he sang in the school choir and was a regular in the cast of his high school musicals, often providing the ‘comic relief’, a role he has maintained with flair in our Grace Notes family!

 A driving force behind the advent of Grace Notes has been Randy’s passion for Gospel music (love those Gaithers!) and his promise to his dear friend that one day their shared vision would be realized.
 For Randy, there is a tangible excitement in the air when Grace Notes rehearse and the anticipation of sharing ‘a melodic message of faith’ with an audience and impacting lives through music is truly a blessing!

 ‘Mr. Furnace’ (as he is known by his friends) has become a household name in Niagara and surrounding areas, as over the past 40 yrs.
 Randy has built a successful career as the General Manager for the heating and air conditioning company of the same name.

 Family times at home or the cottage, a great Sabres game and traveling are favourite pastimes for Randy and his wife Susan.
-Along with their four adult children, two ‘kids in law’ and three granddaughters, they anxiously await the birth of their fourth grandchild!
+Along with their four adult children, two ‘kids in law’ and three granddaughters, they have recently welcomed their fourth grandchild...a boy!